 The Atii Angutiit is another important project that's reached across the territory.

 In collaboration with our partners, including Nunavut Tunngavik Incorporated, Health is working to renew the Nunavut Suicide Prevention Strategy Action Plan, which is nearing the final draft stage through joint review.
 This will drive activity over the next five years.
 Health is committed to addressing the root causes of suicide and providing resources and support for programs that promote life and reduce suicide.

-(interpretation) Mr. Chairman, (interpretation ends) I'm just about wrapped up here, so in conclusion, the Katujjiluta mandate is driving health programs, services and infrastructure forward in Nunavut.
-Health is committed to creating a healthcare system that respects elders, empowers youth, and provides comprehensive care to all residents.
+Iksivautaaq, I'm just about wrapped up here.
+In conclusion, the Katujjiluta mandate is driving health programs, services, and infrastructure forward in Nunavut.
+Health is committed to creating a health care system that respects elders, empowers youth, and provides comprehensive care to all residents.

 I believe in collaboration and partnerships, and I look forward to answering questions and discussing our mandate's implementation with members through this exercise in the coming days. (interpretation) Thank you, Mr. Chairman.